JohnToro-CZAF/SpeedDating-SC1015-project/README.md

 # Welcome to Speed-Dating-analysis repository

 ## About
-This is a Mini-Project for SC1015(Introduction to Data Science and Artificial Intelligence) which focuses on speed-dating from [Speed Dating Experiment] (https://www.kaggle.com/datasets/annavictoria/speed-dating-experiment).
+This is a Mini-Project for SC1015(Introduction to Data Science and Artificial Intelligence) which focuses on speed-dating from [Speed Dating Experiment](https://www.kaggle.com/datasets/annavictoria/speed-dating-experiment).
 For detailed information, please view the source code in order from:

 1. [Data Cleaning]